Essentials

 Known limitations:

-• Nitro will currently deliver stale requests even if staleMaxAge has been reached: issue.
+• In Nitro v2, stale requests may be delivered even if staleMaxAge has been reached: issue.

 Server Side